LukasHuser/ekc-tournament-manager/doc/ekc-tournament-manager.md

 `[ekc-teams tournament="EKC-test" limit="5" sort="desc"]`
 3. Show all registered teams on the waiting list in order of registration (oldest registration first):\
 `[ekc-teams tournament="EKC-test" waitlist="true"]`
-4. Show all registered teams in order of registration (oldest registration first), no column with country flags, but a column for sports club / city is shown:\
+4. Show all registered teams in order of registration (oldest registration first), no column with country flags, but a column for sports club / city is shown, teams which have paid the registration fee are marked with a green dot:\
-`[ekc-teams tournament="EKC-test" country="false" club="true"]`
+`[ekc-teams tournament="EKC-test" country="false" club="true" registration-fee="true"]`

 ### ekc-team-count